Weber-AGV/SelfDrivingCars/setup/robot_setup.md

 ### Power on the robot

 Place the TurtleBot 4 onto its dock.
 The green LED on the dock will turn on for a few seconds, and the TurtleBot 4 should power on.
 Allow the robot some time to boot up.
+You will hear a chime 'happy sound" when the robot has fully booted.
+All 5 green lights will be illuminated if the robot has been connected to wifi.

 For more details on the robot buttons and indicator lights, visit the [Create&reg;3 Documentation](https://iroboteducation.github.io/create3_docs/hw/face/)